Young Pakistani seeking justice for 'honor killings' shot dead by nephew, police say

 They were never produced before any court, and although investigators were able to take photos and fingerprints of some of them, these were never compared to their national identity cards.

 Afzal’s killing sparked online tributes from Pakistan’s small but vocal civil society.
-Opposition lawmakers Sherry Rehman said she would take up his death in parliament.
+Opposition lawmaker Sherry Rehman said she would take up his death in parliament.

 Reporting by Jibran Ahmad; Writing by Asif Shahzad; Editing by Nick Macfie